coofercat/Ultimaker-Simulator/README.md

 LED on and off (as a sort of virtual fan).

-In addition, a non-standard command, P1 will cause the next numbered, checksummed command will be considered a checksum failure.
+In addition, a non-standard command, P1 will cause the next numbered, checksummed command to be considered a checksum failure.
 This can be used to simulate some serial transfer issues.